bUnit-dev/bUnit/MIGRATION.md

 ## `AddFallbackServiceProvider` renamed to `SetFallbackServiceProvider`
 The `AddFallbackServiceProvider` on the `TestServiceProvider` has been renamed to `SetFallbackServiceProvider`.
 If you used `AddFallbackServiceProvider`, you should replace it with `SetFallbackServiceProvider`.

+## Exceptions remove obsolete `SerializableAttribute` and `ISerializable` interface
+With .NET 8 the `SerializableAttribute` and `ISerializable` interface have been marked as obsolete.
+Therefore, exceptions in bUnit no longer implement `ISerializable` and are no longer marked with the `SerializableAttribute`.
+More information can be found here: https://github.com/dotnet/docs/issues/34893